Exscientia/molflux/docs/source/pages/datasets/basic_usage.md

 print(datasets)
 ```

 ## Working with datasets

 ``molflux.datasets`` was designed to supplement the HuggingFace [datasets](https://huggingface.co/docs/datasets/index) library,
-giving you access to our internal catalogue of datasets, and to a number of convenience utility functions.
+giving you access to our additional catalogue of datasets and to a number of convenience utility functions.
 The datasets
 returned by e.g. `molflux.datasets.load_dataset()` are actually native huggingface datasets, with all of the associated
-functionalities.
+functionality.

-You can find complete documentation on how to work with hugginface datasets [online](https://huggingface.co/docs/datasets/index), or
+You can find complete documentation on how to work with huggingface datasets [online](https://huggingface.co/docs/datasets/index), or
 even check out their official [training course](https://huggingface.co/course/chapter5/1?fw=pt)!
 The rest of this
 tutorial will simply show you a couple of examples of some of the most basic functionalities available.